 The following are examples of how mail should be addressed to ensure the most efficient mailing service possible.
 Examples of on-campus mail address requirements for both faculty/staff and students are shown.
 There are also address requirements for all off-campus mailing services.

 Campus mail envelopes are designed for use in on campus mailings.
-The envelopes are available through Central Stores Supplies in two sizes - large (10 X 13) and letter size (9.5 X 4.25).
+The envelopes are available at the Mail Center in two sizes - large (10 X 13) and letter size (9.5 X 4.25).

 Campus Mail Envelopes: